 The structure of Team Chess Challenge is that regional finals will be held on afternoons during the Autumn term of 2016 or early Spring 2017.
 The winning school at each regional final will qualify for the one day national final [this structure is based on the existing Team Maths Challenge run by the UK Maths Trust for year 8/9 pupils, familiar to many schools]

 The hosting school will decide the details of the regional final.
 Typically at each regional final between four and sixteen teams will participate.
-Each school is allowed to enter up to four teams, except that the host school can enter an extra team to ensure an even number of teams take part.
+The host school can decide how many teams schools can enter.
+They should ensure an even number of teams take part, by entering an extra team if necessary.
 Schools may only enter one regional final, which should be local to them, and can only send one team to the national finals.

 The regional final is organised as an afternoon tournament lasting between 2 and 3 hours.
 Each event shall have four rounds (unless only 4 teams are playing) each lasting 25 minutes.
 “Swiss” pairings will be used to so that in the later rounds the leading teams play against each other, and similarly the weaker teams play each other.
 Every game counts so the maximum score is 16 points.
 The winning team is that which scores the most points (out of 16).
 The host school can decide the starting time of their final, which may be during afternoon school or after school has finished.
 The principal aim of the regional final is that large numbers of school teams enjoying playing chess.
 The production of a winner to play at the national final is an important subsidiary to this main aim.

 There is no entry fee for the tournament but the host school may make a small charge for the provision of the refreshments, and possibly trophies, at the regional finals.
 Games are not graded and there is no requirement for your team players to be members of any chess organisation.

 Weekday afternoon qualification events in schools around the county in the Autumn and Spring terms; final at Imperial College in April 2018.